Mizuno Tadakuni: Biography

 As Rōjū Mizuno Tadakuni wielded tremendous political power, and attempted to overhaul the shogunate's finances and social controls in the aftermath of the Great Tempo Famine of 1832–36 by the passage of numerous sumptuary laws which came to be known as the Tenpō Reforms.
-The Reform tried to stabilize the economy, through a return to the frugality, simplicity and discipline that were characteristic from the early Edo period by banning most forms of entertainment and displays of wealth.
+The reforms tried to stabilize the economy through a return to the frugality, simplicity and discipline that were characteristic from the early Edo period by banning most forms of entertainment and displays of wealth.
 This proved extremely unpopular with the commoners.
 Another part of the Reform included the Agechi-rei which was to have daimyō in the vicinity of Edo and Ōsaka surrender their holdings for equal amounts of land elsewhere, thereby consolidating Tokugawa control over these strategically vital areas.
 However, this was also greatly unpopular amongst daimyō of all ranks and income levels.
-The general failure of the Reforms caused Tadakuni to lose favor.
-To complicate his situation future, in May 1844, Edo Castle burned down.
+The general failure of the reforms caused Tadakuni to lose favor, and opinion of him declined further when Edo Castle burned down in May 1844.
 On February 22, 1845, he was relieved of his position in the government, and on September 2, 1845, he was exiled to Yamagata Domain in Dewa Province, where he remained in exile until his death.
 He died on March 12, 1851, five days before word of his release from exile would have reached him.
 He was succeeded by his son Mizuno Tadakiyo, who was also an important figure in the late Tokugawa shogunate.

 Mizuno Tadakuni was married to a daughter of Sakai Tadayuki, a wakadoshiyori and daimyō of Obama Domain.